Finding tips on how to improve customer satisfaction can be a minefield.

 Let’s rephrase it:

 “We need to check that everything is working correctly in your area.
 So there’ll be a short power cut.
 We’re not sure how long the work will take, but we’ll work as quickly as possible.”

 Which one didn’t you have to read twice?

 6. Help people – tell them what they need to do

 The easiest way to improve customer satisfaction is to give customers clear call-to-actions.
 If visitors to your website can’t immediately see how to use it, and what you’re selling – they won’t stick around to find out.
 So your website must be clean and clear.

 And don’t forget about responsive design.
 You need a website that adjusts to the screen it’s being viewed on, so that it looks sleek on a laptop, tablet or smartphone.

 7. Streamline your contact forms

 If you require customers to provide too much information, they won’t bother.
 Increasing the number of fields will decease conversion.
-Utilise responsive forms to eliminate mistakes and create a far more pleasant user experience.
-For example, if you’re asking customers to fill in their date of birth, use a responsive form.
+And, if you need data in a certain format – for example, if you’re asking customers to fill in their date of birth – use a responsive form.
 This can help you detect errors and stop them from entering the date in a way that doesn’t work for you.
 Which means a more accurate database.

 8. Don’t be afraid of social media